-For the purpose of the impairment test on other non-current assets the Company estimated the recoverable amounts as the higher of value in use or fair value less costs to sell of an individual asset or CGU to which the asset relates.
+For the purpose of the impairment test on other non-current assets the Group estimated the recoverable amounts as the higher of value in use or fair value less costs to sell of an individual asset or CGU to which the asset relates.

-For the year ended December 31, 2021, the Group did not recognize any significant impairment of non-current assets.
+For the years ended December 31, 2022, December 31, 2021 and December 31, 2020, the Group did not recognize any significant impairment of non-current assets.